World Bank to help fund 1,000 mini solar power grids in Nigeria

 PHOTO

-ABUJA - The World Bank is aiming to help fund construction of 1,000 mini solar power grids in Africa's biggest economy Nigeria in partnership with the government and private sector, the lender's president Ajay Banga said on Saturday.
+The World Bank is aiming to help fund construction of 1,000 mini solar power grids in Nigeria in partnership with the government and private sector, the lender's president Ajay Banga said on Saturday, 5 August.

 "We are putting another 300 in, but our ambition with the government is to go all the way to 1,000.
 We're talking about hundreds of millions of dollars that are being invested," said Banga, without giving a timeline.